 - Defend against claims of blame.
 Maryland is a pure contributory negligence state.
 This means that if an injured person is in any way to blame for their injury, they cannot recover.
 Of course, in many cases, the insurance company tries to assign blame to an injured person to prevent recovery.
 In our years of experience, we’ve learned how to defend our clients from accusations of blame.

 - Provide competent court representation.
 It’s true that most legal claims are settled before trial.
-When a case cannot be settled, the skilled trial lawyers at William G. Kolodner, P.A., are ready to go to court for you.
+When a case cannot be settled, the skilled trial lawyers at William G. Kolodner Personal Injury Lawyers, are ready to go to court for you.

 When you choose a personal injury attorney in Baltimore, Maryland, you have a chance to recover the losses caused by the accident with the compensation you deserve.